Memorable Manitobans: John Black (1818-1882)

 In 1844 he was one of the students in the first class of the new Knox College, Toronto.
 He graduated in 1848 and spent the next three years as a missionary in various places in eastern Canada.
 He was ordained on 31 July 1851, after which he came to Red River to take up what was to become his life’s work.
 He opened a church building at Kildonan and soon established a school beside it.
 That same year he married Henrietta Ross (1830-1873), the daughter of Alexander Ross.
 They had seven children, including William Ross Black, Sarah Black (wife of Frederick Henhurst Francis), and Henrietta Ross Black (wife of Thomas Laidlaw).
 His second wife was Laurenda G. Bannatyne, sister of A. G. B. Bannatyne.

 In 1868 he built a church in the village of Winnipeg and helped found Manitoba College in 1871.
 During the Red River Rebellion of 1869-1870 he preached for the preservation of law and order but against open resistance to Louis Riel and the provisional government.
 He resigned from the Board of Education of Manitoba in 1876 in opposition to the efforts of some of his Protestant colleagues to dissolve the province’s denominational school system.
 Black received an honorary doctorate from Queen’s College in 1876.
 He served on the Board of Education (Manitoba) from its inception until a few years before his death.

-Black died at Kildonan, Manitoba on 11 February 1882.
+He died at Kildonan on 11 February 1882 and was buried in the Kildonan Presbyterian Cemetery.
 He is commemorated by John Black Avenue, John Black School, and John Black Memorial Church.
 There are papers in the United Church Archives at Toronto, and the Archives of Manitoba.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.